thiagopbueno/tf-plan/README.md

 It is built on Python3's RDDL toolkit:

 - [pyrddl](https://github.com/thiagopbueno/pyrddl): RDDL lexer/parser in Python3.
+- [rddl2tf](https://github.com/thiagopbueno/rddl2tf): RDDL2TensorFlow compiler.
 - [rddlgym](https://github.com/thiagopbueno/rddlgym): A toolkit for working with RDDL domains in Python3.
-- [rddl2tf](https://github.com/thiagopbueno/rddl2tf): RDDL2TensorFlow compiler.
-- [tf-rddlsim](https://github.com/thiagopbueno/tf-rddlsim): A RDDL simulator running in TensorFlow.

 Please refer to the projects' documentation for further details.